igneous-labs/sanctum-unstake-program/SPEC.md

 ##### Requirements:

-- Mint LP tokens to the specified destination LP token account
+- Mints LP tokens to the specified destination LP token account
 - Minted tokens should be proportional to the liquidity added i.e. `LP tokens minted / (LP tokens minted + existing LP token supply) = SOL added / (SOL added + pool's existing SOL)`
 - Zero-edge cases: if zero existing liquidity or zero LP token supply, then the minted amount should result in LP token supply being 1:1 with the total SOL owned by the pool.